 That said, it’s not a game with a lot of, well, game in it.
 It sits way on the “hardcore simulator” end of the simulator-arcade line, joining the ranks of games like Farming Simulator or Euro Truck Simulator.

 The new American Wilds DLC doesn’t really change that – it just adds more of the same.

-Mind you – that’s not a bad thing.
+That’s not a bad thing, mind you.
 MudRunner is a pretty good simulator, after all.
 One that prides itself on actually doing what it set out to do without the jank and weirdness of some of its contemporaries.